15 Foods To Buy When You’re Broke

 13. Bananas

 When you want something sweet yet affordable, get bananas.
-They taste good and are very healthy for you, but you can also get them at low prices.
+They taste good and are very healthy for you, but you can also get them as one of the cheapest fruits.
 Mark enjoys a banana with his breakfast cereal each morning.
-He’s seen them for a low as $.39 per pound up to $.69 per pound.
+He’s seen them for as low as $.39 per pound up to $.79 per pound.
+Lately, he’s been paying $.49 per pound and smiles every time he cuts them on top of the cereal bowl!
 If they start to become overripe, you can make banana bread with them!
 In case you missed this post, The Best Banana Bread & Muffins

 14. Potatoes